sparky-vision/data-cascade-card/README.md

 ```
 type: 'custom:data-cascade-card'
 ```
 Oh, I should say.
-This is intended to be used with ha-lcars, here: https://github.com/th3jesta/ha-lcars

-And it will look odd without a class applied, such as middle-blank or something like that.
+As this is intended to be used with HA-LCARS, it will look...odd without a class applied, such as middle-blank or something like that.